casparemiljensen/sp-exam-project/README.md

 - Dont use auto for input types
 - We cant have references in vectors
 - Dereference: *Reaction or &Reaction
+- uint32 is portable - _t is a naming style, avoid naming collision.
+- No const in parameters of examples - We pass-by-value - const doest not change anything.
+  - You're not modifying them anyway.
+  - The compiler doesn’t care.
+  - It doesn’t improve performance, safety, or clarity.
+  - It clutters the signature.

+Questions
+- Why do we need inline keyword in the examples?
+- What is constexpr
+  - An expr evaluated by compiler at compile-time (Never run-time)
+  - Not much that can run like this, but very performant.
 - Brug kun target_include_directories(...) til headers